Separation of church and state in the United States: Jefferson, Madison, and the "wall of separation"

 The phrase "hedge or wall of separation between the garden of the church and the wilderness of the world" was first used by Baptist theologian Roger Williams, the founder of the colony of Rhode Island, in his 1644 book The Bloody Tenent of Persecution.
-Thomas Jefferson later used the phrase as a description of the First Amendment and its restriction on the legislative branch of the federal government, in an 1802 letter to the Danbury Baptists (a religious minority concerned about the dominant position of the Congregationalist church in Connecticut):
+The wall was established to protect freedom of religion from the government.
+In an 1802 letter to the Danbury Baptists (a religious minority concerned about the dominant position of the Congregational church in Connecticut), Thomas Jefferson used the phrase to describe the First Amendment and its restriction on the legislative branch of the federal government:

 Believing with you that religion is a matter which lies solely between man and his god, that he owes account to none other for his faith or his worship, that the legitimate powers of government reach actions only, and not opinions, I contemplate with sovereign reverence that act of the whole American people which declared that their "legislature" should "make no law respecting an establishment of religion, or prohibiting the free exercise thereof," thus building a wall of separation between church and State.
 Adhering to this expression of the supreme will of the nation in behalf of the rights of conscience, I shall see with sincere satisfaction the progress of those sentiments which tend to restore to man all his natural rights, convinced he has no natural right in opposition to his social duties.

 Jefferson's letter was in reply to a letter from the Danbury Baptist Association dated October 7, 1801.
 In an 1808 letter to Virginia Baptists, Jefferson used the same theme:

 We have solved, by fair experiment, the great and interesting question whether freedom of religion is compatible with order in government and obedience to the laws.
 And we have experienced the quiet as well as the comfort which results from leaving every one to profess freely and openly those principles of religion which are the inductions of his own reason and the serious convictions of his own inquiries.